 • any further checks which the School decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references.

 *The School is not permitted to check the Children's Barred List unless an individual will be engaging in "regulated activity".
-The School is required to carry out an enhanced DBS check for all staff, supply staff and governors who will be engaging in regulated activity.
+The School is required to carry out an enhanced DBS check for all staff and volunteers, who will be engaging in regulated activity.
 However, the School can also carry out an enhanced DBS check on a person who would be carrying out regulated activity but for the fact that they do not carry out their duties frequently enough i.e. roles which would amount to regulated activity if carried out more frequently.
 Whether a position amounts to "regulated activity" must therefore be considered by the School in order to decide which checks are appropriate.
 It is however likely that in nearly all cases the School will be able to carry out an enhanced DBS check and a Children's Barred List check.

-4, Record Retention
+4. Record Retention

-4.1 For successful candidates, the School will retain information generated through online searches for the duration of the individual's employment and in accordance with its Retention of Records Policy after employment ends.
+4.1 For successful candidates, the School will retain information generated through the recruitment process including online searches for the duration of the individual's employment and in accordance with its Retention of Records Policy after employment ends.

-4.2 For unsuccessful candidates, the School retains the information generated from online searches for six months from the date on which they are informed their application was unsuccessful, after which it will be securely destroyed.
+4.2 For unsuccessful candidates, the School retains the information generated through the recruitment process including from online searches for six months from the date on which they are informed their application was unsuccessful, after which it will be securely destroyed.

 Pre-employment checks